 Alright.

-All the best ones are, and the worst ones.
+All the best ones are.

 He's about six foot five.

-Um he comes from Siberia, where apparently they're all like that.
+He comes from Siberia, where apparently they're all like that.

-He was play wrestling this bear.
+He was play wrestling, this bear.

 And he towered above me.

-I mean I I don't know whether you know I'm I'm not six foot five.
+I'm not six foot five.

-Think think more think more Siberian than that.
+Think more Siberian than that.

 Wolf.